hinto-janai/festival/daemon/mdbook/src/json-rpc/search/index.md

 If you know the _exact_ [`key`](/common-objects/key.md), use the [`Key`](/json-rpc/key/key.md) methods instead.

 ### Kind
-These are different "kinds" of searchs you can do, affecting the result output.
+These are different "kinds" of searches you can do, affecting the result output.

 Each `search` method requires one of these as input.